samanthag168/samanthag168.github.io/index.md

  ## **Trivia game**
  Trivia application that allows the player to guess a correct answer from a series of trivia questions
 ![trivia game.png](https://github.com/samanthag168/samanthag168.github.io/blob/main/trivia%20game.png)
   I created this application for fun and practice.
-I wanted to practice altering variables and I wanted to understand how the utility class works.
+I used the code created in class as a reference and I practiced altering variables.
+I wanted to understand how the utility class works.
 I had fun adding ASCII's and now I have a better understanding of how you can program the utility class to validate user input.
   ![triviagame1.png](https://github.com/samanthag168/samanthag168.github.io/blob/main/triviagame1.png)
   ![triviagame2.png](https://github.com/samanthag168/samanthag168.github.io/blob/main/triviagame2.png)
  ## **Explorable Areas: Arcadia High**